LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Time_Series_Forecasting/README.md

 Time series analysis is a statistical technique that analyze time series data or trend data.
 Time series data is a group of observations on a single entity over time; for example, the daily closing prices over one year for a single financial security.

+## Purpose:
+To make the data from non-stationary to time series stationary.

 #### ARIMA Models
 ARIMA (Auto Regressive Integrated Moving Average) is a class of models that explains a given time series based on its own past values.
 The lags and the lagged forecast errors is the equation that can be used to forecast future values.